nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 To setup openSUSE with FreeIPA, we'll need to do some manual work.
 This applies to SUSE 12 and up.

+.. note:: freeipa repos

+   There are OpenSUSE repos with the freeipa packages, though they are considered "experimental".
+If they show up in the base, then the below steps will be removed.
+However, if you are willing to use the `repo <https://software.opensuse.org/download/package?package=freeipa-client&project=openSUSE%3Ainfrastructure%3Aipsilon>`__, a lot of the steps below may not be needed.
+We have not tested this.

 .. code-block:: shell

    # On an IPA server or client with the IPA utilities...